You can configure USB to Serial adapters that use a Prolific chipset to be redirected to remote sessions by the serial port redirection feature.

 You do not have to configure a policy setting or registry key on client systems.

-- Verify that the Serial Port Redirection setup option is installed on your desktops.
+- Verify that the Serial Port Redirection setup option is installed on your virtual machine desktops or RDS hosts.
 The group policy settings have no effect if serial port redirection is not installed.
-See Install View Agent on a Virtual Machine.
+For information about installing Horizon Agent, see the Setting Up Virtual Desktops in Horizon or Setting Up Published Desktops and Applications in Horizon document.

-- Verify that the Serial Port Redirection ADM file is added in Active Directory or on the desktop virtual machine.
-See Add the Serial Port Redirection ADM Template in Active Directory.
+- Verify that the Serial Port Redirection ADMX template file is added in Active Directory.

-- Familiarize yourself with the Serial2USBModeChangeEnabled item in the PortSettings group policy setting.
-See Serial Port Redirection Group Policy Settings.
+- Become familiar with the Serial2USBModeChangeEnabled item in the PortSettings group policy setting.
+See VMware View Agent Configuration ADMX Template Settings.

-- In Active Directory or on the virtual machine, open the Group Policy Object Editor.
+- On the Active Directory server, open the Group Policy Management Object Editor.

 - Navigate to the folder.